 - a.
-Executive Command Staff: In the absence or incapacitation of the Chief of Police, command delegation shall thereafter follow the provisions outlined in General Order 2.01.
-If it is anticipated that the Chief will have an extended absence, an "Acting Chief" will be designated, in writing. - b.
+Executive Command Staff: In the absence or incapacitation of the Chief of Police, command delegation shall thereafter follow the Organizational Chart. - b.
 Shift Supervisor: Refers to the supervisor whose squad is working under his or her supervision. - c.
 Special Detail or Assignment Command: In cases where special details or assignments are implemented, command authority shall be delegated in accordance with the provisions of the Plan or Special Order established for that event. - d.
 Overlap Assignment Supervision: Shift Command shall include all personnel scheduled for a given shift, or a portion thereof, who will be assigned to general patrol operational activities in fulfillment of the patrol shift's responsibilities.